Overview

 Many consumers do not realize how valuable claims related to background reports can be and are pleasantly surprised by the amounts we are able to recover on their behalf.

-In addition to getting your credit report or criminal history changed through the dispute process, your FCRA attorney can also help you win compensation for the losses you’ve incurred.
+In addition to getting your credit report or criminal history changed through the dispute process, your FCRA attorney can also help you win compensation.

 If you were denied a job because of an inaccurate background check, if your bank lowered your credit limit because of a credit reporting error, or if you experienced any other financial harm, you’re entitled to receive economic damages.
 Economic damages refer to the compensation you’re owed for tangible, often monetary, losses.